iconfinder/scripts-for-icondesigners/icon-contact-sheet/README.md

 Copyright:

 (c) copyright: Scott Lewis (scott@iconify.it) http://iconify.it

-copyright full text can be found in the accompanying file license.txt
+Copyright full text can be found in the accompanying file license.txt

 ## Description